Linear Distance Metric Learning with Noisy Labels: Noise Observations and Optimal Loss Functions

 As $-\log\Phi_{\rm Noise}(\cdot)$ is a decreasing function, using Equation~\ref{uppernormz}, we have

 which indicates that the random variables $-\log \Phi_{\rm Noise}\left(\ell_i(\|\z_i\|^2_{\M} - \tau)\right)$ are bounded by a value $T$; see Table \ref{tbl:simplenoises}.
 In the next theorem, we prove that, with high probability, the empirical loss $R_N$ is everywhere close to the true loss $R$.
-We will sketch the proof; for the complete proof, see Appendix~\ref{app:uc}.
-The full bound for $N_d(\eps,\delta)$ appears as \eqref{samcomexact}, it is $\mathrm{poly}(F,T, \log(B), \log(\beta))$, which we omit here for simplicity, assuming those terms are constants.
+We provide a sketch of the proof here; for the complete proof, see Appendix~\ref{app:uc}.
+The full bound for $N_d(\eps,\delta)$ appears in \ref{samcomexact}; it is a polynomial function of $F,T, \log(B), \log(\beta)$, but for simplicity of presentation we omit the precise dependence on these constants.

 \begin{theorem} Assume that the noise model ${\rm Noise}(\eta)$ is simple.
 For any $\varepsilon,\delta>0$, define

 If $N>N_d(\varepsilon, \delta)$, then with probability at least $1-\delta$,

 \end{theorem} \begin{proof} Set $\alpha = \frac{\varepsilon}{3\zeta(F+1)}$.
 Consider $\mathcal{E}=\{(\M_i, \tau_i); i = 1,\ldots,m=m(\alpha)\}$ as an $\alpha$-cover for $\mathcal{M}\times[0, B].$ By Lemma~\ref{upperR1}, for every $(\M,\tau)$, there exists an index $i\in[m]$ such that